fahminlb33/Wajansim/readme.md

 **⚠CODE IN THIS REPO IS NOT SCIENTIFICALLY PROVEN.
 RESEARCH IS STILL IN PROGRESS⚠**

-This repository is a sample of microservice implementation in C# and .NET Core.
-I've built this service to demonstrate how we can create a fully working ecoosystem of application using .NET Core and Xamarin.
+This repository is a sample SPA web page to design *wajan bolik* satellite dish, a DIY Wi-Fi signal strength amplifier using household things.

 ## 🧐 What you'll find in this repo